 Long Point Biosphere Region is a non-profit registered Canadian charity.

 The Long Point World Biosphere Reserve Foundation promotes research, monitoring, community outreach and education, partnerships, and projects that support the goals of biodiversity, conservation and sustainable communities in Norfolk County.
 We exchange information and work collaboratively with the Canadian Biosphere Reserves Association, as well as other biosphere reserves in Canada and around the world.
-Our World Biosphere Reserve designation by the United Nations Educational, Scientific and Cultural Organization and Man and Biosphere progam does not bring with it any new authorities over lands, water or resources.
+Our World Biosphere Reserve designation by the United Nations Educational, Scientific and Cultural Organization and Man and Biosphere program does not bring with it any new authorities over lands, water or resources.

 We have defined a new Vision, Mission and set of Values which guide our strategic direction.
 We will be sharing more about that in the coming months.

 Mission: We collaborate to enhance ecosystem and community well-being, and unite people with nature.

 Vision: All living things thrive here together.

 - RESPECT: We value all living things, the land, air, water, and our interconnectedness.

 - TOGETHERNESS: We value and share knowledge from diverse sources, including Indigenous, local, and scientific ways of knowing.